Uruvangal Maralam: Cast

+Sivaji Ganesan, Jaishankar, Kamal Haasan and Rajinikanth make guest appearances as different forms of god.

 Production

-Uruvangal Maralam, a remake of the 1977 American film Oh, God!, is Y. G. Mahendran's 100th film as an actor.
-Sivaji Ganesan, Kamal Haasan, Rajinikanth and Jaishankar played different forms of god in guest appearances.
+Uruvangal Maralam is Y. G. Mahendran's 100th film as an actor.
+Sivaji Ganesan, Kamal Haasan, Rajinikanth and Jaishankar played different forms of God in guest appearances.
 Ganesan's scenes were filmed in one day.
 Haasan also choreographed one song in the film, "Kamanukku Kaman".
 This was the first film where Rajinikanth appeared as Raghavendra, a role he would reprise in a full-fledged manner in Sri Raghavendrar (1985).

 Soundtrack

-Soundtrack was composed by S. V. Ramanan and lyrics were written by Vairamuthu and Raghu.
+The soundtrack was composed by the director S. V. Ramanan.

+Critical reception

+Thiraignani of Kalki praised the acting of entire star cast and also praised the music, dialogues and direction of Ramanan.
+Anna praised Ramanan's music and direction, Ramji's dialogues, and the acting of the cast.